How To Back Lever For Beginners

 The straddle back lever negative is a great way to really feel the tension this skill puts on your body while allowing you to achieve a hold, the straddle increases your lever width which makes the movement easier, the closer the lever width the harder the back lever will be.

-Just like before we need to raise the body up into the skin the cat position but the difference now is when we reach the top of the rotation we are going to straddle our legs and look forward, once in this position you will want to lower as slowly as possible, when you first try this you may fall straight down, this is normal and over time you will start holding the straddle back lever.
+Just like before we need to raise the body up into the skin the cat position but the difference now is when we reach the top of the rotation we are going to straddle our legs and look forward.

-Once you are holding the straddle back lever for 15-20 seconds you are ready to start moving onto the full back lever negative.
+Once you can hold the straddle back lever for 15-20 seconds with good form you are now ready to start moving onto the full back lever negative.

-At this stage, you would have built up a good level of strength and technique, we now want to start lowering with both of our legs straight, like before raise up to the skin the cat position and once at the top of the rotation you will want to straighten your legs towards the sky and look forward not down, slowly start to lower down, like with the straddle at first you may not be able to hold this and you fall straight down, again this is normal and you will over time start to hold this position.
+At this stage, you would have built up a good level of strength and technique, we now want to start lowering with both of our legs straight, like before raise up to the skin the cat position and once at the top of the rotation you will want to point your legs towards the sky and look forward not down.

 Slowly start to lower down, like with the straddle at first you may not be able to hold this and you may fall straight down, again this is normal, over time you will start to hold this position for longer as you become stronger.

 To avoid wasting energy you can kick out into the back lever from the skin the cat position instead of lowering down from the negative.